As Coronavirus (COVID-19) spreads across the UK, it will be harder for people to maintain their social connections.

-For many people there will be a tough, but necessary period of social isolation.
-Many of us will miss seeing family and friends and taking part in our usual hobbies, interests and activities.
+For many people there have been tough, but necessary period of social isolation.
+Many of us miss seeing family and friends and taking part in our usual hobbies, interests and activities.

 Staying in touch